Gypsy (musical): 1998 Mexico

-The production opened at the Teatro Silvia Pinal in Mexico City, produced and directed by Silvia Pinal (legendary Luis Buñuel's Viridiana muse).
+A Mexican revival opened at the Teatro Silvia Pinal in Mexico City, produced and directed by Silvia Pinal (legendary Luis Buñuel's Viridiana muse).
 Pinal and her daughter, the rock singer Alejandra Guzmán starred.
 Guzmán was replaced by Irán Castillo.

 1998 Paper Mill Playhouse

 Betty Buckley, Deborah Gibson and Lenny Wolpe starred at the Paper Mill Playhouse in Millburn, New Jersey.
 Laura Bell Bundy played June.
 It was rumored to be Broadway bound, but this did not materialize.

 2001 Estonian production

 The production opened at the Theatre Vanemuine in Tartu, directed by Mare Tommingas.
 The cast included Silvi Vrait as Rose and the production would enjoy a successful run of performances from 2001 through 2003.

 2005 Shaw Festival

 This production ran in rep at the Shaw Festival, Niagara-on-the-Lake, Ontario starring Nora McLellan as Rose and Julie Martell as Louise.
 Martell understudied Tammy Blanchard in the 2003 Broadway revival.
 Also, Kate Hennig, who has appeared on Broadway as Ms. Wilkinson in Billy Elliot, played Ms. Cratchitt as well as understudying and playing Rose at certain scheduled performances.